evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/login-and-auth.md

 Before Alice and Bob can login, they need to register their account on the [TRUST&TRACE app](https://app.trust-trace.com).
 After that, they have the possibility to authenticate technically via API token or alternatively email and password.

 Usually they want to use a technical API token to not handle login expiration times.
-But to create such a API token for a account, a JWT token to generate the initial one, is needed.
+But to create such a API token for an account, a JWT token to generate the initial one, is needed.
 So please login via the [login via email] section, to get your JWT token to be able to [generate a API token](#create-api-token) and to [authenticate with token](#authentication-with-api-token).

 # Login with email and password